GroupBAudi/odin-calc/README.md

 Useless trivia:
 - It took me 3 months to create this thing, mostly because of my work and college final test
 - This looks like Windows 10 default calculator layout, but has no 'memory' because I don't understand it even though I regularly use calculator in my work.
+- The brand OSC-15 means Odin Simple Calculator 15 maximum length.
+It sounds lame for a huge coding education community.

+I hope you find this 'calculator' at the very least inspiring to be an example on how NOT to create a calculator.
+Thank you for your time to view this!